jstetich/FOCB_WQ/Analysis/Surface_Analysis_Trends.md

 #> [1] "CMS3"  "P6CBI"
 ```

-If we look at those records, on is represented by only a single
+If we look at those records, one is represented by only a single
 observation, and the other only by data from 2020.
 Neither matter for
 the current analysis.
 They will get filtered out when we select data to
 describe recent conditions, and trends.